-- This is the policy used for the development of the collection of the Brodhead Memorial Public Library.
-It defines the nature of the collection, specifies what types of library materials are included in the collection, and explains the basis for making collection management decisions.
-The purpose of this policy is to inform the public about the library's collection development process and to give guidance and direction to the library staff on issues relating to the selection of library materials and maintenance of the library collection. - 2.
-This policy does not replace the judgment of library professionals.
-These goals and objectives will assist in the selection of available materials.
+- A. This is the policy used for the development of the collection of the Brodhead Memorial Public Library.
+It defines the nature of the collection, specifies what types of library materials are included in the collection and explains the basis for making collection management decisions.
+The purpose of this policy is to inform the public about the library's collection development process and to give guidance and direction to the library staff on issues relating to the selection of library materials and maintenance of the library collection. - B. This policy does not replace the judgment of library professionals.
+The stated goals and objectives contained herein will assist them in their selection of available materials.